Still Life: An Audience with Henrietta Moraes

 In 2010 I returned to Henrietta as subject matter.
 My own pratice had developed considerably and I felt there was more to be done.
 When I originally read Henrietta’s obituary in the Guardian in 1999 I was intrigued by two things, first her occupation being given as ‘Bohemian’ and secondly by the disjuncture between the photographs of her younger and older self.
 On reading her autobiography I began to think about the dynamic relationship between artist and model.
 The question was then asked: if someone cannot inhabit their own life, does the artist’s portrayal of the person fill the gap?
 My thinking then turned to the composition of still life paintings and how the founding more of such paintings is the absence of human form and the presence of domestic trivia.
 I imagined the re-figured performance as a still life painting of Henrietta’s life but with Henrietta within the painting disrupting the stasis and therefore influencing the drawings that are being made of her.

 Audience are welcomed into a domain that is mutually an art studio (here is where the model sits) and domestic space (here is where the woman lives).
-Henrietta, with characteristic wit and candour, told stories from her life and re-created poses from her illustrious career.
+Henrietta, with characteristic wit and candour, tells stories from her life and re-created poses from her illustrious career.

 Through the performance the line between subject and object, artist and model, public and private, blurred; influencing the dynamic relationship between audience and performer.
 To date, the performance has taken place at the National Portrait Gallery (London), Wimbledon College of Art, Modern Art Oxford with Oxford Playhouse, Warwick Arts Centre as well as the Whitespace Gallery in Edinburgh, the Phoenix Gallery with the Brighton Dome, The Pulse Festival and Pallant House Gallery.